kwhite2/git/lessons.md

 - Reading three
 ```

-To create a link, put the anchor text (the text you will see) in square brackets and the URL in parentheses.
+To create a link, put the anchor text (the text you will see) in square brackets and the URL in parentheses, directly following the anchor text in brackets.
 Don't put a space between them:

 ```markdown
 I teach at [The Graduate Center, CUNY](https://www.gc.cuny.edu).